Ministerial Infrastructure Designation lodged

 Significant residential development since the overhead transmission line was first established has meant the construction of a new overhead line from Redlynch to the Woree Substation is not feasible.
 Alternative overhead line routes would also pose significant impacts to residential areas.

-As a result, Powerlink is proposing to transition from an overhead transmission line via a transition point at Redlynch to a 10.4km underground cable to Woree Substation.
+As a result, Powerlink is proposing to transition from an overhead transmission line via a transition point at Redlynch to a 10.4km underground cable to the Woree Substation.

 The underground cable will follow a different corridor to the existing overhead line and will be largely located in Council and State-owned roads.
 No residential land or easements on private property will be required to construct the underground cable.